Steven T. Tozer, AIA, LEED AP

 Steve attended graduate school at the University of Pennsylvania in Philadelphia.
 At Penn he had the opportunity to learn from a talented group of fellow students and a number of acclaimed architects and educators, including Edmund Bacon, Weld Coxe, Thilo Hilpert, Rob Quigley, Moshen Mostafavi, and thesis advisor Steven Izenour.
 Steve spent a summer in Europe traveling and studying in Penn’s Venice, Italy studio.
 He earned a Master of Architecture in 1992.

-He completed his architectural internship with Nix, Mann and Associates Architects, becoming licensed in 1994.
+After graduation Steve completed his architectural internship with Nix, Mann and Associates Architects, in Atlanta, becoming licensed in 1994.
 He worked on a number of notable healthcare projects and the 1996 Atlanta Olympic athletes’ village.

 In 1995 Steve joined Heery International as a Project Architect.
 Opportunities included an electronics factory for Motorola, a facilities integration effort for Glaxo-Wellcome's Research Triangle, NC campus, and a critical care expansion at Piedmont Medical Center in Rock Hill, SC.
 He worked on a large expansion of Darrell K. Royal Texas Memorial Stadium in Austin, TX.
 In 1996 he was tapped to design a small athletic building on the campus of his alma mater, the Wayne and Jimmie Carse UF Swimming and Diving Complex.